mlc-ai/web-llm/site/index.md

 ## Chat Demo

-The chat demo is based on [Llama 2](https://ai.meta.com/llama/), [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) and its variants, and [RedPajama-INCITE-Chat-3B-v1](https://huggingface.co/togethercomputer/RedPajama-INCITE-Chat-3B-v1) model.
+The chat demo is based on [Llama 3](https://llama.meta.com/llama3/), [Gemma](https://blog.google/technology/developers/gemma-open-models/), [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) and its variants, and many more.
 More model supports are on the way.

 <div id="llm_chat"></div>